nf-core/sarek/docs/ANNOTATION.md

 ## Downloading cache

 An helper script has been designed to help downloading snpEff and VEP cache.
+Cache is meant to be share between multiple users, so this script is mainly meant for people administrating servers, clusters and advanced users.
 ```
 nextflow run buildReferences.nf --snpEff_cache /Path/To/snpEffCache --vep_cache /Path/To/vepCache --genome <GENOME>
 ```